DGanesh15/Pacman/README.md

 ```bash
 python generate_data.py
 ```
-and you will get data in required format but remember to change the game seed and ID for future HDDA tasks
+The data visualization if set to True you [can see the model playing Pacman](https://www.youtube.com/watch?v=jdu568hdR-c) and improving by learning policy.
+Once you complete executing this file in the end you will get data in the required format but remember to change the game seed and ID for future HDDA tasks.

 ### **2. Run the Visualization**
 To start the t-SNE/UMAP visualization for Pacman, run the appropriate script: